shaiful191/Task-Management-App-With-Authentication/README.md

 ## 📝 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+*Thank you for checking out my project!
+Feel free to contribute or reach out for any inquiries.* 🚀